leedo/alice/INSTALL.md

 #Installing Alice's dependencies from the CPAN

-Alice has a number of dependencies, all of which can be installed from the CPAN*.
+Alice has a number of dependencies, all of which can be installed from the CPAN.
 The simplest way to get these installed is with the `cpanm` tool.

 Install `cpanm` by running